StanfordMIMI/clin-summ/README.md

 ## Datasets
 We use six pre-existing open-source datasets which are publicly accessible at the sources cited in our manuscript.
-Additionally, for datasets which do not require Physionet access, we provide our preprocessed versions in `data/`:
+Additionally, for datasets which do not require PhysioNet access, we provide our versions in `data/`:
 - `opi`: Open-i (radiology reports)
 - `chq`: MeQSum (patient/consumer health questions)
 - `d2n`: ACI-Bench (dialogue)